-Wes Holtsclaw serves the Sigma Chi Foundation as Director of Content.
-Prior to this, he served as Associate Director of Communications from 2014 to 2018.
+Wes Holtsclaw serves the Sigma Chi Foundation as Senior Director of Communications.
+Prior to this, he served as Director of Content and Associate Director of Communications.

-Approaching his seventh year with Sigma Chi, Wes’ role has included content creation and messaging for print and digital audiences, feature writing for The Magazine of Sigma Chi, host of The Sigma Chi Podcast and serving as the annual director and team lead for the Sigma Chi Foundation’s Annual Report and Focus newsletters.
-Presently, he is helping cultivate and create communications and marketing efforts on behalf of the Foundation and the Sigma Chi Leadership Institute.
+In the midst of his eighth year with Sigma Chi, Wes’ role has included content creation and messaging for print and digital audiences, feature writing for The Magazine of Sigma Chi, host of The Sigma Chi Podcast and serving as the annual director and executive editor for the Sigma Chi Foundation’s Annual Report and Focus newsletters.
+Presently, he is helping cultivate and create communications and marketing efforts on behalf of the Foundation, including the newly branded quarterly Focus Magazine.

 Wes arrived at Sigma Chi following a 13-year career in sports journalism, serving as Sports Editor for two publications in Tennessee.
-During this time, he covered the Tennessee Titans, University of Tennessee and East Tennessee State athletics, NASCAR and NHRA motorsports at Bristol Motor Speedway, and served as the lead beat writer and an color radio analyst for the Minnesota Twins’ Appalachian League affiliate in Elizabethton for 10 seasons.
+During this time, he covered the Tennessee Titans, University of Tennessee and East Tennessee State athletics, NASCAR and NHRA motorsports at Bristol Motor Speedway, and served as the lead beat writer and a color radio analyst for the Minnesota Twins’ Appalachian League affiliate in Elizabethton for 10 seasons.
 He was recipient of five Tennessee Press Association awards, including a first place award for Best Sports Coverage.

 A 2004 initiate of the Zeta Omega chapter at East Tennessee State, he is a 2012 graduate in Public Relations and Bluegrass, Old Time and Country Music.
-He was awarded Most Outstanding Student honor from the school’s Department of Mass Communications.
+He was awarded Most Outstanding Student in Public Relations honor from the school’s Department of Mass Communications.
 He presently resides in East Tennessee.

 Phone Number: (847) 425-4472

 Dr. Phelps joined the staff of the International Headquarters in 2005.
 Prior to coming to Sigma Chi, following 5 years as a web-application developer, he joined the staff of the Muskegon Country Historical Society in Michigan as the archivist in the Spring of 2003.
-Altogether, he now has more than 15 years as a professional curator specializing in the care of historic documents.
+Altogether, he now has more than 20 years as a Public Historian specializing in the care of historic artifacts and documents.
 Although his duties on the Foundation staff are many, his primary responsibility is as director of the Sigma Chi Foundation’s Department of Information Management.
 The department runs the Historical Initiative to catalogue, preserve, and digitized the Fraternity’s history collections; acts as staff liaison with the Fraternity’s History Commission and Monuments and Memorials Commission; and oversees the maintenance, repair, and upgrades of the J. Dwight Peterson International Headquarters and the Founding Site in Oxford, Ohio.
 He is also the current (2020-Present) Monuments and Memorials Commission’s warden for the International Headquarters building.

-Noah holds a B.A. in History from the University of Cincinnati, an M.A. in the Management of Historical Institutions (Public History) from Wright State University in Ohio, and a Ph.D. in Urban History from Loyola University, Chicago (2017).
+Noah holds a B.A. in History from the University of Cincinnati (1995), an M.A. in the Management of Historical Institutions (Public History) from Wright State University in Ohio (2000), and a Ph.D. in Urban History from Loyola University, Chicago (2017).
 His dissertation, “Transport for Early Modern London: London’s Transportation Environment and the.
 Experience of Movement, 1500-1800″ is available on Loyola E-Commons.